Like rats, mice are another type of stubborn rodent that can easily invade your home and destroy your property.

 Mice have different and sometimes more advanced skills compared to rats, thanks to them having smaller bodies.

-You should, therefore, pay attention to the surfaces that attract an effective mice invasion and also other factors such as hygiene.
+You should, therefore, pay attention to the surfaces that attract an effective mice invasion.